Note: As an Amazon Associate I earn from qualifying purchases. This means that I get commissions for purchases made through links in this post.

 But having a soft board or a notice board is a must.
 It will help you to pin up reminders, to-do lists, your child’s progress report, and some lesson tips on the board.
 Having those things on the board will help you remember important details and ensure that your classes are smooth sailing.
 It’s like they say, out of sight, out of mind.

 I would recommend using bright colors to furnish and decorate your homeschool.
 Bright colors like red, green, blue, and yellow energize us, elevate our mood and bring overall positive energy into our surroundings.
 Dull colors like grey, brown, and white will make your child feel bored and inactive.
 It will not spark their interest, and they will not receive the stimulation they need from their surroundings to stay motivated towards learning.
-So, my advice would be to color it up, if possible.
+So, my advice would be to

 As I mentioned earlier, setting up a homeschool can be loads of fun and I especially loved to check out homeschool ideas on Pinterest to check out what other homeschool parents were doing.
 It also helped that I love to shop online and I would throng Amazon for all the super cool stuff I could buy for our homeschool.
 I must confess that I had more fun buying homeschool supplies than going through the actual homeschool lessons!